Atharva-Kanherkar/DoubtNix/README.md

 DoubtNix is an API powering a coding doubt-solving web application, facilitating users to post coding-related queries, access solutions, and engage within a community of learners and educators.

 ## Features
+- **Make Mentor Groups::** Teachers (just a name for admins) can create groups of mentors to help them solve doubts.
+Theey can be assigned a mentor, and they wil ask doubts to their mentor only.
+A close nit relationship between students and mentors will be created.
 - **User Authentication:** Secure sign-up and login functionality.
 - **Doubt Posting:** Users can post coding queries, including code snippets and images.
-- **Role-based Access:** Differentiates between student and teacher roles, enabling solutions for teachers and doubts for students.
+- **Role-based Access:** Differentiates between student ,  teacher and mentor roles, enabling solutions for teachers and doubts for students.
 Also, allows upvoting/downvoting of solutions.
+Mentors are also students, which just did execptionally well so that they can teach thier juniors.
 - **Tagging and Categorization:** Ability to add tags (e.g., languages, frameworks) for doubt organization and search.
 - **Time Tracking:** Displays upload duration and tracks views.
 - **Bookmarks:** Users can bookmark doubts for later reference.
 - **Secure Authentication:** Implements JWT-based authentication for secure API access.

  ### Routes and Endpoints